ugoogalizer/osm/README.md

 # Compile and download shape files, NOTE the first one threw quite a few Warnings for me
 carto project.mml > mapnik.xml

+#MC Note - I think this next step is only required if we want to update the map styles.
+This exact reference is out of date also, think the new process is to call "get-external-data.py
 scripts/get-shapefiles.py
 ```